File System Considerations

 - Design reasonable structure of your application file storage:

 Distribute the load evenly, if possible.
-Use meaningful number of directories/subdirectories (for instance FAT12 can keep only 224 record in its root directory).
+Use meaningful number of directories/subdirectories (for instance FAT12 can keep only 224 records in its root directory).

 Avoid using too many files or too large files (though the latter usually causes less troubles than the former).
 Each file equals to a record in the system's internal "database", which can easily end up in the necessary overhead consuming more space than the data stored.
 Even worse case is exhausting the filesystem's resources and subsequent failure of the application - which can happen really quickly in embedded systems' environment.